-No gifts or hospitality shall be given or promised that could create suspicion of an intention to influence business transactions with the university or give the impression that individuals have been or may have been influenced in exercising their duties.
+No gifts or hospitality shall be given or promised that could create suspicion of an intention to influence business transactions with the University or give the impression that individuals have been or may have been influenced in exercising their duties.

-A modest degree of hospitality or gift in keeping with a normal business relationship may be offered - e.g. refreshments or a working lunch when meeting, including Charity, Sporting or Professional events - but should not be over £30 and must not be in cash.
+A modest degree of hospitality or gift in keeping with a normal business relationship may be offered - e.g. refreshments or a working lunch when meeting, including Charity, Sporting or Professional events - but should not be over $\pounds$ 100 and must not be in cash.
 Such hospitality or gifts will then be logged by University staff recipients in the Gifts and hospitality register.
+Suppliers must also declare this in any submitted tender.